 - By hand, stir in the flour mixture, then the chocolate chips and walnuts, just until combined.
 For the best results, cover and chill in the refrigerator overnight.

-- Place rack in the center of oven and preheat oven to 350 degrees F. Line to baking sheets with parchment paper or a silpat mat.
+- Place rack in the center of the oven and preheat oven to 350 degrees F. Line two baking sheets with parchment paper or a silpat mat.
 Drop the dough by tablespoonfuls onto the cookie sheets, then bake for 9 minutes, until the bottoms of the cookies are barely beginning to brown.
 The cookies may appear underdone.